Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 That's just outside of Oregon, which is just south of Madison, Wisconsin.

-We have the cameras set up and behind me right here, we are inside of one of the beautiful greenhouses here, lots of red, white and blue.
+And behind me right here, we are inside of one of the beautiful greenhouses here, lots of red, white and blue.

-We are going to be talking to Gordy Kopke, the owner and proprietor, the founder here of Kopke's Greenhouse a little bit later this hour.
+We are going to be talking to Gordy Kopke, the owner and proprietor, the founder here of Kopke's greenhouse a little bit later this hour.

 Find out about this great local business.

-Kopke's are one of our great sponsors here at Civic Meet.
+Kopke's are one of our great spot

-But we'd be here anyway, quite frankly, because it's a beautiful, beautiful place to be.
+So always great to highlight them, but we'd be here anyway, quite frankly, because it's a beautiful, beautiful place to be and more important.

-But at 3pm, a special auction, and they're going to have all kinds of beautiful planters out here for you to bid on
+Sunday, May 25th, it's going to be all afternoon long, but at 3pm, a special auction, and they're going to have all kinds of beautiful planters out here for you to bid on all the proceeds from the planters, as well as the concessions, the brats, the sodas, all that sort of thing.

-All those monies will go to Wisconsin Badger Honor Flight to bring our veterans from the Madison area, the Wisconsin area out to Washington DC and honor them for their service.
+all those monies will go to Wisconsin Badger Honor Flight to bring our veterans from the Madison area, the Wisconsin area out to Washington DC and honor them for their service.

 So just a really great cause, especially on this Memorial Day weekend.

-And you're going to be talking to Gordy Kopke a little bit later this hour.
+I'm going to be talking to Gordy Kopke a little bit later this hour and we'll talk some plants as well.

 Do you have a green thumb?